Tanglewood Mall: Renovations (2021)

 On January 15, 2021 a new Kroger gas station opened near Kroger and Firestone garage.

 On February 24, 2021 Panda Express, Jersey Mikes, Aspen Dental, Blaze Pizza and Chipotle announced they would be going into the Tanglewood Mall space in front of Carilion Clinic, construction started in March.

-On August 25, 2021, they announced they Chili's and Popeyes will also go in the Tanglewood Mall space, They will go in front of T.J.
-Maxx and Staples and Beside Panera Bread.
-Construction starts at 2022.
+On August 25, 2021, they announced that Chili's and Popeyes will also go in the Tanglewood Mall space, They will go in front of T.J.
+Maxx and Staples and beside Panera Bread.
+Construction started in 2022.
 Also, Burlington opened that same year in the former Stein Mart space.